wkumari/draft-vandergaast-edns-client-subnet/README.md

    options received from their clients MUST fully implement the caching behaviour described in Section 6.3.

-Contavalli, et al.      Expires November 21, 2015              [Page 13]

-Internet-Draft         Client Subnet in DNS Querys              May 2015

-   Intermediate Nameservers supporting ECS MUST forward options with SOURCE PREFIX-LENGTH set to 0 (that is, completely anonymized), MUST forward the query with SOURCE PREFIX-LENGTH set to 0 and MUST NOT be replaced with an option with more accurate address information.
+   Intermediate Nameservers supporting ECS MUST forward options with SOURCE PREFIX-LENGTH set to 0 (that is, completely anonymized).
+Such options MUST NOT be replaced with more accurate address information.

    An Intermediate Nameserver MAY also forward ECS options with actual address information.
 This information MAY match the source IP